azhu2/azhu.lol/README.md

 # azhu.lol

-Learning front-end stuff by making something like lolking
+Teaching myself front-end stuff by making a website for lol match history and statistics similar to lolking.

+StacK:
+AngularJS
+JAX-RS
+Java
+mySQL